brespina/personal-portfolio/content/projects/project_2.md

 +++
-title = "Time Series Forecasting of Housing Prices" description = "using publicly available data from zillow and the federal government, i created predictions on what the price would be in the next quarter." weight = 1
+title = "Time Series Forecasting of Housing Prices" description = "Python, Pandas, NumPy, Scikit-Learn, OpenCV. using publicly available data from zillow and the federal government, i created predictions on what the price would be in the next quarter." weight = 1

 [extra]